fusionpbx/fusionpbx-docs/source/gateway_inbound_outbound/gateway.rst

 Outbound setup
 ===============

 Route outbound calls to gateways, tdm, enum and more.
-When a call matches the conditions the call to outbound routes.
+When a call matches the conditions the call to outbound routes. `Check out the youtube video <https://youtu.be/rhyfCKLBI-Y>`_ .

 |